Rhein-IP Logo

 European Patent Costs calculated to year 20.

-Filing, examination, grant, and annual renewal fees are calculated on the basis of the current official EPO fee schedule.
+Filing, search, examination, grant, and renewal fees are calculated on the basis of the current official EPO fee schedule.
 Fee data is retrieved from EPO sources and updated daily.

 What this calculator covers

-Official EPO fee schedule data, retrieved and updated daily
+Official EPO fee schedule, retrieved and updated daily

-Year-by-year cost breakdown from filing to year 20
+Year-by-year cost breakdown from filing through year 20

 Frequently asked questions - European patent costs

-A typical European patent costs – in EPO procedural fees over 20 years, depending on claims, pages, and validated states.
-This excludes professional fees (–) and translation costs for national validation.
+A typical European patent incurs EPO procedural fees of over 20 years, depending on the number of claims and pages and on the Contracting States in which the patent is validated.
+The figure excludes the professional representative's fees () and translation costs for national validation.

-Filing costs include the application fee ( online), search fee (approx. ), and any surcharges for excess claims or pages.
-For a standard application of 15 claims and 35 pages, the total filing phase amounts to approximately .
+Filing costs comprise the filing fee ( for online filing), the search fee (approx. ), and any additional fees for excess claims or pages.
+For a standard application of 15 claims and 35 pages, the total of the filing phase amounts to approximately .

-The examination fee (approx. ) and designation fee () are payable upon request for examination, which must be filed within six months of the date on which the European Patent Bulletin mentions the publication of the European search report (Art.
-94(2) EPC).
+The examination fee (approx. ) is payable on filing the request for examination, which must be filed within six months of the date on which the European Patent Bulletin mentions the publication of the European search report (Rule 70(1) EPC).
+The designation fee () is due within that same six-month period (Rule 39(1) EPC).

 The calculator reflects EPO procedural fees only.
-Not included: professional representative fees, translation costs for national validation, individual country validation fees, and any opposition or appeal fees.
+Not covered: the professional representative's fees, translation costs for national validation, per-country validation fees, and any opposition or appeal fees.

 The cost structure of a European patent

-The total cost of a European patent varies with the application's complexity.
-For a typical application with 15 claims and 35 pages, EPO procedural fees over the 20-year lifetime amount to approximately – .
-This figure covers the filing fee, examination fee, grant fee, and annual renewal fees payable to the EPO.
+The total cost of a European patent turns on the scope of the application.
+For a typical application with 15 claims and 35 pages, EPO procedural fees over the 20-year lifetime amount to approximately .
+The figure comprises the filing fee, search fee, examination fee, designation fee, fee for grant and publishing, and renewal fees payable up to grant.

 How EPO fees are structured

-EPO procedural fees fall into three phases: the filing phase (year 0), the examination phase (typically around year 2), and the maintenance phase (years 3–20).
-The largest share of lifetime costs is attributable to renewal fees, which begin at in year 3 and reach from year 10 onwards.
+EPO procedural fees fall into three phases: filing (year 0), examination (typically around year 2), and maintenance (years 3–20).
+The largest share of lifetime costs is attributable to the renewal fees, which begin at in the 3rd year and reach from the 10th year onwards (Art.
+86(1) EPC).

 Claims surcharges and page fees